omerkhalid54/Project-info/README.md

 # Group Web Project

 ## Group Members
-- Member 1
+- Omer Khalid
-- Member 2
+- Farhan Amjad
-- Member 3
+- Shayan Yasir

 ## Project Description
 This is a simple website created for our Web Technologies project.